Overlord-Runt/notes/docs/economics/T1 Global Economy/financial-flows.md

 2. Technological change: higher integration of international finiancial markets, more trading platforms, lower fees for buying/selling assets internationally

-## International Investmnet and transnational corporations
+## International Investment and transnational corporations

 Foreign direct investment(FDI) is where companies establish or buy a controlling interest in a foriegn company(10% or more)